illinoistech-itm/jhajek/itmo-544/mp1/mp1.md

 [AWS Filters](https://docs.aws.amazon.com/cli/latest/userguide/cli-usage-filter.html "URL for AWS Filters")

 ## Final Deliverable

+Grading will break down into 3rds:

+* 33 points for create-env.sh successfully demonstrating all required Comments in the template
+* 33 points for the install-app.sh requirements, installing Nginx
+* 33 points for the destroy-env.sh successfully destroying all infrastructure you launched

 Submit the URL to your mp1 folder on Blackboard.
 Your mp1 repo will contain all three shell scripts but not the **arguments.txt** file.